PropTroniX/E-11-Blaster-Electronics-V1.0/README.md

 ### 3D Print STL Files:
 The download also includes a set of E-11 Blaster 3D Printable STL Files.
-These are the Free Files that are available from [My Mini Factory](https://www.myminifactory.com/object/3d-print-star-wars-storm-trooper-blastech-e-11-blaster-rifle-by-blaster-master-72283 "My Mini Factory") by Raymond Hebert.
+Some of the parts have ben modified from the Free Files that are available from [My Mini Factory](https://www.myminifactory.com/object/3d-print-star-wars-storm-trooper-blastech-e-11-blaster-rifle-by-blaster-master-72283 "My Mini Factory") by Raymond Hebert. to hold the Electronics but not all parts so some modifications will still need to be made.
-I re-designed some of the parts for the Electronics to fit.

 You can use the included E-11 Blaster Build Instructions provided by Raymond Hebert for his E-11 Blaster Build to help build the included E-11 Blaster 3D Printer STL Files.